6 Best Renters Insurance Companies in Wisconsin of 2025

 • Your personal property: Whether your property is in your rental or not, your renters insurance will cover the loss if anything is lost, stolen, or damaged.

-• Your personal liability: If a guest is injured or has their property damaged while in your rental, your personal liability for the event is covered.
+• Your personal liability: If a guest is injured or has their property damaged while in your rental, your liability for the event is covered.

-• Medical payments: Along with your personal liability, your renters insurance will also provide limited coverage for the injured party's medical expenses.
+• Medical payments: Along with your personal liability, your renters insurance will provide limited coverage for the injured party's medical expenses.

 • Additional living expenses: If your rental should become damaged to the point where it becomes uninhabitable, your renters insurance will provide payments for you to live somewhere else until you can move back in.